 — Texas Football (@TexasFootball) April 4, 2019

 So far, he’s done everything asked of him early in his career.
 Herman praised Whittington’s comfort level on the field although his total number of practices can be counted on two hands.
-He also was complimentary of his work in film sessions and position meetings, something one of Whittington’s position mates noted as well.
+He was complimentary of his work in film sessions and position meetings, something one of Whittington’s position mates noted.

 “He’s putting in the time and effort off the field as well,” Ingram said.